BuzzyJessibee/leaguetools/Ahri Announcer Script/README.md

 - `cdtb` which can be downloaded using `pip3 install cdtb` - Source at [https://github.com/CommunityDragon/CDTB](https://github.com/CommunityDragon/CDTB)
 - The script expects League to be installed in the default Windows location (`C:\Riot Games\League of Legends\`).
 If your League is installed somewhere else, you will need to change lines 42-45 to reference your install location.

+## PowerShell Security
+Because the script isn't signed, it won't run on most setups.
+In order to allow the script to run, but not disable the security entirely, you can disable the security for just the session that is running by running the command `pwsh.exe -ExecutionPolicy Unrestricted` and then running the script again.
+It will ask if you want to run the script, enter `R` and then hit enter.
+The script should run!

 ## Setup
 Folder Structure should look like this in order for the script to work properly: